 How are you?

-I bet I'm enjoying the debate because I think it's smoking out some real important divisions, and I think good divisions for us to have in the Republican Party for us to decide who we are and what we stand for.
+I'm enjoying the debate because I think it's smoking out some real important divisions, and I think good divisions for us to have in the Republican Party for us to decide who we are and what we stand for.

 And I think that the debate was a healthy step in getting there.

-So yes, I am enjoying it, and I think it's good for our party.
+So, yes, I am enjoying it, and I think it's good for our party.

-Um look, with the higher profile comes more criticism.
+Look, with the higher profile comes more criticism.

-Um I I hate this because this is something I've complained about as a conservative for years, is every two years, four years, and and it's pretty much evolved into every day is this false characterization of Republicans being racist and sexist and misogynist and homophobic and xenophobic and Islamophobic,
+I hate this because this is something I've complained about as a conservative for years, is every two years, four years, and it's pretty much evolved into every day, is this false characterization of Republicans being racist and sexist and misogynist and homophobic and xenophobic and Islamophobic, and they want dirty air and water and they want to throw Granny and Grandpa over a cliff, or at least top Republicans do.

-Uh and I think you are a victim of this.
+And I think you are a victim of this.

 You took issue with Congresswoman Presley saying we don't need any more black faces that don't want to be a black voice.

-Uh what does that mean?
+What does that mean?

-I mean, isn't that assuming that what you know one race of people all think the same?
+I mean, isn't that assuming that, what, you know, one race of people all think the same?

 It's just total BS.

-It is, and I think it is fundamental racism at its worst.
+And I think it is fundamental racism at its worst.

 And the analogy I made is if you think about people in the KKK a century or two ago, what did they say?